Rob-ot/RObject/README.md

 Events should only be fired once object has been fully modified to its new state, events should not be fired with the state partially modified.

+The advantage of reactive is it doesn't matter how you got to a state, that state is always the same.
+No race conditions?

 # v1

-array push, pop, shift, unshift (append prepend?)
+array at, push, pop, shift, unshift (append prepend?)

 all/most standard js array operations